Craigieburn - Central

 Craigieburn - Central is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Craigieburn - Central's dwelling structure in its latest Census report showed 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
-Home ownership in Craigieburn - Central was at 28.9%, with mortgaged properties at 43.5% and rented ones at 27.6%.
-The median monthly mortgage repayment was $1,517, below Melbourne metro's average of $1,834.
-Median weekly rent in Craigieburn - Central was $350, compared to Melbourne metro's $369.
-Nationally, Craigieburn - Central's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Craigieburn - Central's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 87.6% houses and 12.4% other dwellings.
+Home ownership in Craigieburn - Central stood at 28.9%, with mortgaged dwellings at 43.5% and rented ones at 27.6%.
+The median monthly mortgage repayment was $1,517, lower than Melbourne metro's average of $1,834.
+The median weekly rent figure was $350, compared to Melbourne metro's $369.
+Nationally, Craigieburn - Central's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing